YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 4.3.5.
 Track Items history
 As a team member
-In order to keep track on what and when was planned on daily basis I wanto to be able to keep track what was planned on a project term  - day,week,month,year,quinquennial or decade
+In order to keep track on what and when was planned on daily basis I want to be able to keep track what was planned on a project term  - day,week,month,year,quinquennial or decade